mukamel-lab/SingleCellFusion_Loompy-Obsolete/docs/scf_description.rst

   :alt: equation 3 of rescue

 This is a more lenient method for generating imputed counts as all cells will receive imputed data.
-This method will enable all cells to be analyzed, and is our recommended approach.
+This method will enable all cells to be analyzed.

 k-nearest neighbors
 -------------------